biscuit-auth/website/content/docs/help/faq.md

 ## Why Datalog?

 Biscuit needed a language that could be serialized in a compact format, and executed in the same way across different implementations in different languages.
-It also had to be fast to execute and have a limited impact on performance.
-And it had to be general enough, so it would not prescribe a specific authorization model.
+It also had to be fast to execute and have a limited impact on memory use.
+Finally, it had to be general enough, so it would not prescribe a specific authorization model.
 There is a long history of applying logic languages and in particular Datalog, to authorization policies, because of its well-understood semantics and its expressiveness in manipulating relational data.
 We designed a custom Datalog instead of reusing an existing one so we could specify its behaviour and execution and reduce the attack surface of the authorization core.